 void foo(const T &t);

-// The compiler deduces the arguments of the primary template.
+// Specialization #1: the argument of the primary template deduced.

 template <>

-// The compiler deduces the arguments of the primary template.
+// Specialization #2: the argument of the primary template deduced.

 template <>